anonymousException/renpy-translator/README.md

 - Support translate/extract for all rpy files under directory
 - Support **replace the fonts** used by translated language
 - Support **be compatible with** the translated game that not translated by this translator.
 The translated contents before will be remained and just translate the untranslated contents
-- Support skip extract the extracted contents , need not to be worried about **repeat** extraction
+- Support **skip** extract the extracted contents , need not to be worried about **repeat** extraction

-  For example , if the translation message already exists in tl folder like :
+  For example , if the translation contents already exist in tl folder like :

   ```python